-- Students must recognize that the bus driver is the authority while on the school bus. - Students must obey and be courteous to the driver and other students. - Students are to go directly to a seat and remain seated and buckled while the bus is in motion unless otherwise directed by the driver or aide. - Students are not to throw objects on the bus, out of the windows or at other buses. - Students are to only carry unbreakable objects that can be safely held in the student's lap or bag. - Students are not to consume food or beverages on the bus at any time. - Students must wear seat belts at all times while on the bus. - Students are to maintain appropriate standards of behavior at all times while on the school bus. - Students are to remain seated until the bus comes to a complete stop and exit the bus in an orderly manner. - Students are to cross at a distance of approximately ten (10) feet from the front of the bus after the driver has signaled that it is safe to do so. - Parents are encouraged to walk with the students to and from the bus stop.
+• Students must recognize that the bus driver is the authority while on the school bus.

-- Students must only ride on their assigned bus routes from and to their assigned stop. - Game play and running are not permitted at the bus stops.
+- Students must obey and be courteous to the driver and other students. - Students are to go directly to a seat and remain seated and buckled while the bus is in motion unless otherwise directed by the driver or aide. - Students are not to throw objects on the bus, out of the windows or at other buses. - Students are to only carry unbreakable objects that can be safely held in the student's lap or bag. - Students are not to consume food or beverages on the bus at any time. - Students must wear seat belts at all times while on the bus. - Students are to maintain appropriate standards of behavior at all times while on the school bus. - Cell phones for personal use (listening to music) is permissible.
+Use of Chromebook or personal tablet devices are strictly prohibited. - Students are to remain seated until the bus comes to a complete stop and exit the bus in an orderly manner. - Students are to cross at a distance of approximately ten (10) feet from the front of the bus after the driver has signaled that it is safe to do so. - Parents are encouraged to walk with the students to and from the bus stop. - Students must only ride on their assigned bus routes from and to their assigned stop. - Game play and running are not permitted at the bus stops.
 Athletic equipment ie: balls and frisbees must be stored in a bag.